14 min read

 | Careers last forever | Eliminates urgency | Short windows create time pressure |

-The signature technique of the Thin Ice series: professional vocabulary becomes the language of intimacy.
+The signature technique of the Ice and Instinct series:

 - Characters use professional terminology in professional contexts